Life can be tough for women in opera.

 Across the repertoire, it’s not unusual to find them oppressed by husbands or fathers, betrayed in love, or fated to meet an untimely end.

 But opera is not all tragic heroines.
-To mark International Women’s Day (8 March), which celebrates the social, economic, cultural and political achievement of women, here’s our pick of female characters who take control of their own destinies.
+Here’s our pick of female characters who take control of their own destinies.

 Rosina – Rossini’s Il barbiere di Siviglia